Skip to content

 • Archive research is by appointment-only

-• The FAR office is open during traditional business hours; the FAR office is occasionally closed during the traditional lunch hour.
+• The Finnish American Reporter office is open during traditional business hours; the FAR office is occasionally closed during the traditional lunch hour.

 • The Martha Wiljanen Community Hall is available for rent.
 Inquiries can be made to the FAHC Director.